QuasariNova/ls170/assessment_prep/study_guide.md

 # HTTP and the Request/Response Cycle
 ## Be able to explain what HTTP requests and responses are, and identify the components of each ([Book: Making HTTP Requests](https://launchschool.com/books/http/read/making_requests)) ([Book: Processing Responses](https://launchschool.com/books/http/read/processing_responses))

+- HTTP Request is a text-based message sent from a client to a server in order to request something from a server, typically access to a resource
+  - Request line
+    - Method - what kind of request (EX: `GET` or `POST`)
+    - Path - Path to resource
+    - Version - version of HTTP to use
+  - Headers
+    - host (added in HTTP 1.1) denotes which host the request is being made for
+    - `session id`, `keep-alive`, languages, etc...
+  - Optional Body
+    - Depends on the method
+    - With `POST` it is the data being sent to server.
+- HTTP Response is a text-based message sent from a server to a client that responds to a clients request.
+  - Response line
+    - Status Code - three digit number telling status of the request
+    - Status Text - Short description of the status of the request
+    - Version - HTTP Version of response
+  - Optional Headers
+    - encoding
+    - name of server
+    - redirect? using `Location` header with a `302` status
+    - `content-type`
+    - `content-length`
+  - Optional Body contains the raw data from the requested resource

 ## Be able to describe the HTTP request/response cycle ([Book: Making HTTP Requests](https://launchschool.com/books/http/read/making_requests)) ([Book: Processing Responses](https://launchschool.com/books/http/read/processing_responses)) ([The Request Response Cycle](https://launchschool.com/lessons/cc97deb5/assignments/83ae67aa))

+The HTTP Request/Response cycle describes the process in which a client requests something from a server and the server responds to the request made by the client.

+1. Client makes a HTTP Request
+2. Server processes the request, verifying session, loading any data and running any necessary code, etc...
+3. Server sends HTTP Response
+4. Client processes response.
+A browser would display it.

 ## Be able to explain what status codes are, and provide examples of different status code types ([Book: Processing Responses](https://launchschool.com/books/http/read/processing_responses#statuscode))